 Habits: The NEI says poor habits affect your chances of getting cataracts.
 The two most typical scenarios include excess sun exposure and smoking.
 Although you cannot eliminate your risk of environmental exposure to these potential contaminants, the more exposure you get, the higher the risk.
 Ultraviolet light is a known cause of cataracts even in younger people, and this is also true for smoking.
 Generally, though, the cumulative effects from overexposure to UV rays can take years or even decades to advance cataract development.
 This means you might not know that you have a problem until much damage has been done.

-Whether your personal risk is high or low, know that you can do a great deal to help prevent cataracts from getting worse.
+Whether your personal risk is high or low, you can do a great deal to help prevent cataracts from worsening.

 Protecting Your Eyes